CaoSY/PittCompMethods/Assignments/Assignments_1/assignment_1.md

 CH1/EX4/foo CH1/EX4/foo.cpp
 ```

-The shell first resolve what is `CH1/EX4/foo*` and execute what the result is.
+The shell first resolve what is `CH1/EX4/foo*` and execute whatever the result is.

 ## Problem 5